Genesis Begins Again: Reception

-Williams' debut novel received wide praise by critics.
+Williams's debut novel received wide praise by critics.
 Kirkus Reviews called its prose "smooth and engrossing", and said it was a familiar story that needed to be told.
 Writing for the Horn Book Magazine, Monique Harris commented on how the author manages to tell a story about living with colorism and the consequences of addiction.
 The Washington Informer called the novel "perfect" for a middle-schooler, praising it for how it deals with topics that might be uncomfortable for some without using much profanity or "unnecessary drama".

 Writing for The New York Times, Katherine Marsh called Genesis Begins Again a "stunning debut novel", as well as "tender and empowering".
-She praised it for the complex relationship that is created between each family member of Genesis' family.
-Marsh also admired how the story "explores racism within the black community", and called Genesis' self-discovery and development "reminiscent of Toni Morrison's 'The Bluest Eye'," but for a younger public.
+She praised it for the complex relationship that is created between each family member of Genesis's family.
+Marsh also admired how the story "explores racism within the black community", and called Genesis's self-discovery and development "reminiscent of Toni Morrison's 'The Bluest Eye, but for a younger audience.

-Deborah Stevenson praised the book for its "hard-hitting frankness" about the effects colorism has on the main character, and called Genesis' finally "finding her own voice" the most compelling part of the novel.
-Stevenson criticized the sections of the story about Genesis' parents, saying "[her father's] concluding turnaround is more device than believable development."
+Deborah Stevenson praised the book for its "hard-hitting frankness" about the effects colorism has on the main character, and called Genesis's finally "finding her own voice" the most compelling part of the novel.
+Stevenson criticized the sections of the story about Genesis' parents, saying "[her father's] concluding turnaround is more device than believable development".
 She made a similar negative comment about how believable it is that the main character suddenly becomes a "gifted vocalist".

 Awards and nominations

 Genesis Begins Again was a "Kirkus Prize" finalist and received a Newbery Honor in 2020.
 Williams also received the Author's John Steptoe Award for New Talent, which serves to highlight new African-American writers and illustrators of children's books.

-The book was in Kirkus Reviews list of "Best Books of 2019" and in the 2020 Association for Library Service to Children list of "Notable Children's Books".
+The book was in Kirkus Reviewss list of "Best Books of 2019" and in the 2020 Association for Library Service to Children list of "Notable Children's Books".